Common Points of Contention

 The costs associated with a partition action, including filing fees, survey fees, and title policies, are typically allocated by the court in accordance with the parties’ respective ownership interests in the property.

-Contact a Tacoma Joint Ownership Dispute Lawyer Today for a Legal Consultation
+Contact a Tacoma Real Estate Lawyer Today for a Legal Consultation

 The experienced real estate attorneys at the Brink Law Firm can explore the circumstances of your case and can lay out all of your legal options.
 To schedule a consultation or case evaluation with a Tacoma joint ownership dispute lawyer, please call us at 253.620.6666 or contact us online.